 Statute of Limitations for Bicycle Accidents in Columbus, GA

 Your time is limited.
-You may have as much as two years after the date of the accident to get your claim filed.
-But in some situations, the clock is ticking much faster, and you only have a few months.
+You may only have two years after the accident date to file your claim.
+But in some situations, the clock is ticking much faster, and you could only have a few months.

-Once the deadline has passed, you will no longer be able to get money in an insurance claim or file a lawsuit in the local courts.
+Once the deadline has passed, you can no longer get money in an insurance claim or file a personal injury lawsuit in the local courts.
 So, to make sure you don’t miss this critical deadline, you should get a lawyer for your bicycle accident as soon as possible.

 Talk to a Columbus Bicycle Accident Lawyer

-At John Foy & Associates, our bicycle accident lawyers in Columbus, GA, know how to get you or your loved one the money you need after a bike wreck.
-Let us give you a free consultation – we’ll never charge you for our services unless we win money for you.
-Call us at (404) 400-4000 or fill out the form to your right and get your FREE consultation today.
+At John Foy & Associates, our bicycle accident attorney in Columbus, GA, knows how to get you or your loved one the money you need after a bike wreck.
+Let us give you a free consultation, we’ll never charge you for our services unless we win you a settlement.